 This is a common and popular anti malarial due to the fact that it has relatively few and mild side effects compared to others.

 Possible side effects include headaches, mouth ulcers, rash and sometimes intestinal upset.
-It is not recommended for pregnant women during the first trimester or those with kidney problems.
+It is not recommended for pregnant women during the first trimester, women who are breastfeeding or those with kidney problems.

-The adult dose is one tablet taken once a day every day you are travelling, and the child dose is also once a day but at a lesser strength.
+The adult dose is one tablet taken once a day every day you are travelling, and the child dose is also once a day but at a lesser strength dependent on the childs weight.
 It should be started two days before you travel and taken for a week after you return, and is recommended for periods of 28 days but can be used for up to a year.
 It is also relatively expensive compared to other anti malarial tablets so may be useful on shorter trips.

 This is a tablet that is taken as a 250 mg tablet once a week.
-It should be started three weeks before you travel if you have never taken it before (1 week is sufficient if you have), taken throughout travel through an endemic area and four weeks after you get back.
+The child dosage is again the same frequency but dependent on weight.
+It should be started three weeks before you travel, taken throughout travel through an at risk area and four weeks after you get back.

-Serious side effects are rare, but do include depression, anxiety, psychosis and seizures, insomnia, panic attacks and hallucinations amongst others.
-Mefloquine has gained quite a bad reputation because of these side effects, but the benefits of taking the anti malarial outweigh the risks.
-Many people take this medication quite safely, but the side effects if you are susceptible to them are sever, so it is strongly recommended that you do a three week trial at least a month before you travel to test if you develop any side effects.
+Serious side effects are rare, but do include depression, anxiety, psychosis and seizures, insomnia, panic attacks and hallucinations amongst others, an it is not recommended for anyone with a past medical history of heart or liver problems, epilepsy, seizures, depression or other mental health issues.
+Mefloquine has gained quite a bad reputation because of these side effects, but the benefits of taking the anti malarial outweigh the risks for many who are not subsceptible to them.
+Many people take this medication quite safely, but the side effects if you are susceptible to them are severe, so it is strongly recommended that you do a three week trial at least two months before you travel to test if you develop any side effects.

 This is a 100mg capsule taken daily.
 You should start the course two days before you travel, every day you are travelling and for a month after you return.